 This theme is reflected in The Handmaid’s Tale, when the protagonist, Offred, is mistrustful of her Handmaid walking companion, Ofglen (they’re not allowed to walk on their own), whom she takes as pious in her beliefs and observing everything Offred does.

-The theme of indoctrination is touched upon more in The Handmaid’s Tale, with the terrifying Aunt Lydia, who teaches the Handmaids to-be that all woman were sluts, and she attempts to instil in them a reverence for the fact they have been chosen, gifted, to bare children on command.
+The theme of indoctrination is touched upon more in The Handmaid’s Tale, with the terrifying Aunt Lydia, who teaches the Handmaids to-be that all woman were sluts, and she attempts to instill in them a reverence for the fact they have been chosen, gifted, to bear children on command.
 1984 does touch on this theme too, however, with more of an emphasis on manipulating thoughts through language.

 Anyone For Scrabble?